 It may have begun when Moors were raiding European towns 1,500 years ago, kidnapping locals and selling them into slavery.
 It may have been brought on by the Vikings, who also did the same thing (though this is likely a modern folklore invention propagated online).
 At any rate, during the 17th century, Krampus was an old and popular myth in the Alpine parts of Central Europe and seems to be most prevalent in areas influenced by the Holy Roman Empire.

-But Krampus doesn’t act alone — he may be a fiend but he’s also a friend to the popular figures of the holiday season.
+But Krampus doesn’t act alone, and he’s not a strictly evil creature — he may be a fiend but he’s also a friend to the popular figures of the holiday season.
 Specifically, he’s a friend of Saint Nicholas’, the kind elderly figure who brings children gifts on the 6th of December.
 In true yuletide fashion though, St. Nicholas only brings gifts to nice children.
 Those who behave badly may expect a twig or even a piece of coal under their pillows.

 The Companions of Saint Nicholas are essentially a group of boogeymen.
 They might be nice to good kids or ignore them, but if you’ve not been nice… you’d best be careful!
 If you can make it to the 6th of December, you’re good.
 But the 5th belongs to Krampus and the bunch.

 Both Krampus and St. Nicholas have their origins in pagan celebrations of the winter solstice.
 As was often the case, these celebrations were incorporated into Christianity, but their origin was thrown into oblivion.
-But we’re seeing a cultural resurgence, with a lot of these celebrations having come back in recent years.
+But we’re seeing a cultural resurgence of non-Christian habits, and a lot of these celebrations have come back in recent years.

 Krampusnacht celebrations include a Krampuslauf — a “Krampus run”, or rather, a parade.
 People dress up as the Krampus, scaring spectators and sometimes even chasing them.
 There’s often alcohol involved and it’s all done in good spirit despite the Krampus’ evil looks (although Austria has had some trouble with marauding Krampuses gone rogue).
 Local artisans make themed art, and there are stands selling chocolate, figurines, and mulled wine.